Carer And Family

 Listen to music

-Listening to peaceful music can help you to be calm.
+Listening to music you find peaceful or you enjoy can help you to feel calmer.